Genokarma/tutorials/docs/modules/workflows/index.md

 - Our workflow is now:

-    - <fn>Fastq</fn> sequence reads to Spades for assembly
+    - <fn>FASTQ</fn> sequence reads to Spades for assembly
     - Spades <fn>contigs fasta file</fn> to Prokka for annotation
     - Prokka <fn>fasta file</fn> and <fn>.gff file</fn> to JBrowse for visualisation.

-- We can re-run this workflow with different input Fastq files.
+- We can re-run this workflow with different input FASTQ files.

 ## Other workflow options